wilsonmar/wilsonmar.github.io/_posts/2024-01-01-keyless-vault.md

 But I think AKeyless is the best solution for most enterprises.

-PROTIP: Unlike HashiCorp Vault cloud, administrators don't have to ensure that the server size they are required to chose continues to be adequate for the load.
+PROTIP: Unlike HashiCorp Vault cloud, administrators don't have to specify a server size, which needs to be monitored and adjusted over time.
 AKeyless is a SaaS solution that scales automatically.
+Vaults in Azure, AWS, GCP are setup for a <strong>specific region</strong>.
+This means charges for egress accrue or administrators need to setup vaults in several regions, with cross-region replication to ensure that data is available in case of a disaster.

-With Azure, AWS, GCP, and other clouds, additional <strong>costs for data egress out</strong> are charged when central vaults (such as Azure Key Vault) residing in a specific region are accessed world-wide.
 Akeyless provides a <strong>multi-cloud</strong> solution free of cross-region data egress charges.

 PROTIP: The differentiation with Akeyless is that it solves the "Secret Zero Problem" by using an <strong>inherited identity</strong> derived from a <a href="#AkeylessParent">parent SaaS system</a>, together with an <strong>ephemeral token</strong> for <strong>"continuous" authentication</strong>.